 Though different in design and price, the Sonos Roam offers many of the same features as Move, and a couple of extras too.

 The Sonos Move is a traditional Bluetooth speaker when in Bluetooth mode, but it is a traditional Sonos speaker when in Wi-Fi mode and connected to a Sonos system.
-You have to press the Wi-Fi/Bluetooth toggle button to switch between the two modes though.
+You have to press the Wi-Fi/Bluetooth toggle button to switch between the two modes however.

 Roam also offers all the same features other Sonos speakers do, including support for over 100 music services, multi-room audio, stereo pairing, Sonos Radio and alarms, like Move.
 Neither can be used as surrounds or bonded to a Sonos Sub.